ajourney1/URL-Shortner/README.md

 encoding on the index of stored long URL.
 Original URL is retrieved using base-62 decoding on the shortened URL.

+Since the shortened URL can be 8 characters Long, hence it can serve upto 62^7 = 317 trillion unique queries.

 Requirements :
 Python 2.7+
 flask